DannyEuichanKim/tacotron/README.md

 When the audio is too long (+20 seconds?) the training module voice often sputters and dies.
-This also becomes a problem when there's a word it doesn't recognize, such as Nervegear Currently working to fix these problems, possibly implementing instead in tacotron 2
+This also becomes a problem when there's a word it doesn't recognize, such as Nervegear

 ## Original Tacotron Documentation